 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like:

 Meet at the designated time behind the Raley’s Supermarket.
 Please be prompt; our designated launch time requires that we arrive at the put-in within a specific window.
-Once everyone has arrived, we will take a 40-minute shuttle ride to our put-in at the Colfax-Iowa Hill Bridge, where our boats and the rest of our OARS crew await.
+Once everyone has arrived, we will take a 40-minute shuttle ride to our put-in at the Colfax-Iowa Hill Bridge.
 Our guides will present a thorough orientation and safety talk then fit you with your safety gear.
 Then we’re off!

 Less than a half-mile in, the much-anticipated stretch of Class IV whitewater begins as we enter Chamberlain Falls Gorge.
 Slaughter’s Sluice is a lengthy series of boulder-choked rapids that leads to one of the river’s most formidable challenges: the crashing, 8-foot drop known as Chamberlain Falls.
 Zig-Zag, Achilles Heel, and Bogus Thunder are among the continuous steep drops and boulder slaloms we negotiate.
 After several miles of continuous whitewater, we near the end of the Class IV section—but not before facing Staircase, the river’s most infamous rapid and our rite of passage as conquerors of the North Fork of the American.

 Come lunchtime, we will pull over to a beach for a delicious picnic.
-Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and breads, or perhaps a tasty taco salad for roll-your-own burritos.
+Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and wraps.
 Lunch is always accompanied by fruit, cookies, cold water and lemonade.

 Back on the water, we find ourselves floating through an absolutely breathtaking exhibit of the Sierra Nevada’s striking scenery.
 2000-foot canyon walls tower around us, creating an intimate gorge of polished granite, clear water, spring-green grasses, deep woods and brightly-colored wildflowers.